 It is a merger of Limerick City Council and Limerick County Council under the provisions of the Local Government Reform Act 2014.

-The city and county administration is headed by a Chief Executive, Conn Murray.
+The city and county administration is headed by Chief Executive, Dr. Pat Daly.
 The corporate headquarters are based in Merchant’s Quay, Limerick.

 The organisation has 1,192 staff as of February 2015.

 Councillor Michael Sheahan is the Mayor of the city and county of Limerick.